|

 responses by the Allies, and what position that will leave you at the

+beginning of your next turn.
 Well, it’s easy if you take it incrementally.
 First you have too

 many infantry for your existing transports, so you want to go ahead and